pb111/Exploratory-Data-Analysis-with-Python-Project/README.md

 •	The category “gender” could contain the categorical variables “Male” or “Female”.

 We can divide categorical data into four types.
+These are:-

-These are:- **nominal data**,
+**nominal data**,

 **ordinal data**,

 **interval data**, and

-**ratio data** data.
+**ratio data**.

 These terms were developed by Stanley Smith Stevens, an American psychologist.
 His work was published in 1946 and these terms came into effect.
 These four types of data variable – nominal, ordinal, interval and ratio data are best understood with the help of examples.

 **Nominal variable**

 A categorical variable is also called a **nominal** variable when it has two or more categories.
 There is no ordering involved with this type of variable.
 For example, hair colour is a categorical variable having a number of categories - black, blonde, brown, brunette, red, etc. and there is no agreed way to order these from highest to lowest.

 **Ordinal variable**

 In ordinal variables, there is a ordering involved.
 The order of the values is important and significant.
 We classify data into three categories.
 The categories may be low, medium and high.
 So, the categories express an order of measurement.
 If these categories were equally spaced, then that variable would be an interval variable.

 **Interval variable**

 An interval variable is similar to an ordinal variable where the values of the interval variable are equally spaced.
 So, the difference between two interval variables is measurable and constant.
 The example of an interval scale is Celsius temperature because the difference between each value is the same.
 For example, the difference between 60 and 50 degrees is a measurable 10 degrees, as is the difference between 80 and 70 degrees.

 **Ratio variable**

 A ratio variable, has all the properties of an interval variable, and also has a clear definition of 0.0.
 When the variable equals 0.0, there is none of that variable.
 Variables like height, weight, enzyme activity are ratio variables.
 Temperature, expressed in F or C, is not a ratio variable.